 - If you want to get hired as a housekeeper, you can time yourself making a bed and work on improving that time.

-- If you want to get hired as a bartender, you can practice pouring alcohol (or water if you don’t want to waste product) to ensure you have the proper technique.
+- To get hired as a bartender, you can practice pouring alcohol (or water if you don’t want to waste product) to ensure you have the proper technique.

-- If you want to get hired as a cook, you can work on following classic recipes or creating your own dishes.
+- When trying to improve your skills as a cook, you can work on following classic recipes or creating your own dishes.

 For each hospitality-related position, there are ways to practice so you have the techniques right before even stepping foot on the job.